Michael-JB/bm25/README.md

 This crate provides a BM25 scorer that can efficiently score the relevance of a query embedding to document embeddings.
 The scorer manages the complexity of maintaining token frequencies and indexes, as well as the actual scoring.
+Use this if you need BM25 scoring, but want to manage the lifecycle of raw documents yourself.

 ```rust
 use bm25::{Embedder, EmbedderBuilder, Language, Scorer, ScoredDocument};